Lexus IS saloon review (2013-2020)

 Standard equipment is decent, with the entry-level SE getting alloy wheels, a seven-inch infotainment touchscreen, a DAB radio, Bluetooth connectivity and LED rear lights.
 Upgrading from SE trim is advised though, as all other models come with the 10-inch infotainment display, sat nav and autonomous emergency braking.

 A five-star Euro NCAP safety rating and a wide range of standard safety kit means safety shouldn’t be a concern, while Lexus’s reliability record is fantastic.
-The brand came first in our 2017 Driver Power customer satisfaction survey, proving that its reputation for great customer service is no fluke.
+The brand came first again in our 2020 Driver Power customer satisfaction survey, proving that its reputation for great customer service is no fluke.

 See how this car scored on our sister site DrivingElectric.